7 Easy Tricks for Keeping Your Home Germ-free

-- Clean and disinfect high traffic areas of your home: There are a lot of places for germs to hide, such as the kitchen sink, cutting board, doorknobs, desks and entertainment centers.
+Clean and disinfect high traffic areas of your home: There are a lot of places for germs to hide, such as the kitchen sink, cutting board, doorknobs, desks, and entertainment centers.
 After making dinner be sure to fully wipe down the kitchen with an anti-bacterial sanitizer to minimize spreading those microbes (like E. coli) around the rest of the house.
-Wipe down doorknobs, desks and entertainment centers once a day, or every few days, as your family comes in contact with some many germs every day.
+Wipe down doorknobs, desks, and entertainment centers once a day, or every few days, as your family comes in contact with germs every day.

-- Clean your cell phones, tech and toys often: We touch our phones so often throughout the day, and are big carriers of germs such as staph or flu viruses.
-Wipe town phones, tech and toys with a disinfecting product a few times a week to ensure it stays germ free.
+Clean your cell phones, tech and toys often: We touch our phones so often throughout the day, and are big carriers of germs such as staph or flu viruses.
+Wipe down phones, tech, and toys with a disinfecting product a few times a week to ensure it stays germ-free.

-- Wash your sheets and clothes at least once a week: We spend a lot of time in our bedrooms, so it’s not surprising this is a place where germs would congregate.
-We shed dead skin cells on the bedding, and across the room, as well on our clothes we through into the dirty laundry hamper.
-Wash bedding in hot water at least once a week.
+Wash your sheets and clothes at least once a week: We spend a lot of time in our bedrooms, so it’s not surprising this is a place where germs would congregate.
+We shed dead skin cells not only on the clothes we toss into the dirty laundry hamper but also on our bedding and across the room.
+To control build-up, wash bedding in hot water at least once per week.
 Turn up the water heater to a dust mite–killing 130 degrees before you wash, and turn it back down afterward.
 And consider using an anti-allergy mattress wrap, which can keep mite waste from contaminating your air.
 Wet-mop the floor and clean surfaces with an antibacterial product, and don’t let damp clothes sit in a hamper longer than a day.

-Another solution to making sure your home is germ-free is the Air Angel.
-The Air Angel seamlessly eliminates 99 percent of germs and viruses in the air and surrounding surfaces, and goes a step further than just being an air purifier – it sanitizes the rooms your family frequents, ensuring that the air they breathe and the surfaces they (and their favorite necessities) touch are germ free!
-To learn more about the Air Angel, visit http://www.airoasis.com/shop/air-angel.
+Another solution to making sure your home is germ-free is the iAdaptAir® HEPA air purifier.
+The iAdaptAir® combines the top five air purification technologies – AHPCO®, Bi-Polar® ionization, germicidal ultraviolet, True HEPA, and carbon filtration into one product.
+The germicidal ultraviolet technology seamlessly eliminates 99 percent of germs and viruses in the air and surrounding surfaces, and goes a step further than just being an air purifier – it sanitizes the rooms your family frequents, ensuring that the air they breathe and the surfaces they (and their favorite necessities) touch are germ-free!